 Old Stone Fort State Archaeological Park (74 miles/1 hour 15 minute drive)

-Even if it’s just for the day, any of these places are well worth a drive for a new adventure, and there are so many other places close by that we haven’t explored, like Indian Boundary or Fort Mountain.
-There are plenty of state parks in Tennessee, Georgia, and Alabama to explore – pick one for a weekend getaway or a day trip!
+Even if it’s just for the day, any of these places are well worth a drive for a new adventure, and there are so many other places close by that we haven’t explored, like Indian Boundary or Vogel State Park.
+There are plenty of state parks in Tennessee, Georgia, and Alabama to explore — pick one for a weekend getaway or a day trip!
+Although I stuck with state parks for this post, the camping industry is booming with no shortage of great places to park it for the night or a longer visit – all you have to do is look!